sashakid/ios-guide/README.md

 _General Comments_

 Decorator is a pattern for object composition, which is something that you are encouraged to do in your own code.
 Cocoa, however, provides some classes and mechanisms of its own that are based on the pattern.
-In these implementations, the extending object does not completely duplicate the inter-face of the object that it wraps, and the implementations use different techniques for interface shar-ing.
+In these implementations, the extending object does not completely duplicate the inter-face of the object that it wraps, and the implementations use different techniques for interface sharing.
-Cocoa uses the Decorator pattern in the implementation of several of its classes, including NSAttributedString, NSScrollView, UIDatePicker.
+Cocoa uses the Decorator pattern in the implementation of several of its classes, including `NSAttributedString`, `NSScrollView`, `UIDatePicker`.
 The latter two classes are examples of compound views, which group together simple objects of other view classes and coordinate their interaction.

 ## Categories